1Zpresso K-Ultra: Grind Settings for Every Brew Method

 - Write it down.
 Or use Coffee Master to log your brews automatically.

-Most coffees land within 6 clicks of the starting point on the K-Ultra.
+Most coffees land within a few clicks of the starting point on the K-Ultra.
 If you're way off, check your water temperature or dose before going further.

 Maintenance